-The examination fee (\$85) must be paid at the time of reservation by credit card, debit card, or voucher.
+The examination fee (\$50 per part) must be paid at the time of reservation by credit card, debit card, or voucher.

 Payment will not be accepted at the test center.
-Examination fees are non-refundable and non-transferable.
+Examination fees are non-refundable and non-transferable except as detailed in Change/Cancel Policy.